Political decay: Institutional

 Under the framework of political development as institutional development, political decay occurs when institutions fail to change or adapt when they become unnecessary due to social or economic changes.
 Dan Halvorson challenges the idea of political decay as an institutional failure by claiming that the idea of political decay is tied to a Western ideal of political institution without taking into account widely-varying cultural institutions and the inability of post-colonial states to adapt to Western ideals.
-Fukuyama refers to political decay as the social and economic forces that upset the equilibrium of established political order.
+Francis Fukuyama refers to political decay as the social and economic forces that upset the equilibrium of established political order.
 Institutions of the Roman Empire government failed to meet the moral and economic needs of the citizens, resulting in the conditions that would facilitate political decay and the fall of the Roman state.
 Under the institutional model, political decay can be observed as a decrease in competence, credibility and establishment of institutional corruption over a period of time.